The-OAG-Development-Project/Application-Gateway/CONTRIBUTING.md

-# Contribution
+# Contributing

-First of all, thanks much for contributing to this project!
+🎉 First of all, thanks much for contributing to this project!
 All kind of help, contribution, and support is much appreciated and will make it a little bit easier to build secure web applications!

 ## How to contribute